SUPERCILEX/fuc/README.md

 ## Goals

-1. Performance: being the fastest alternative on the planet is the primary goal.
+1. Performance: if a reasonable improvement can be made, it will be.
+2. Efficiency: when only negligible performance improvements are left, remaining efforts are focussed on minimizing wasted compute.
-2. Usability: where applicable, improve the UX of the existing commands.
+3. Usability: where applicable, the UX of existing commands is improved.

 ## Non-goals